 When starting a blog, we suggest focusing on one niche topic and making 80% of your initial posts about that specific subject.

-Focusing on one specific topic will help present you as an expert in that particular niche, and you will be more likely to begin ranking for a multitude of keywords regarding your niche topic, as well as invite an audience of users looking for more in-depth expertise on your subject of choice.
+Focusing on one specific topic will help present you as an expert in that particular niche.
+You will be more likely to begin ranking for a multitude of keywords regarding your niche topic and invite an audience of users looking for more in-depth expertise on your subject of choice.

 3. Learn Important Keyword Metrics